Last Updated on 28-Mar-2023 by Charles Maxwell

 “Finally, it is useful to note that your mind is organized verbally, at the highest and most abstract levels.
 Thus, if you learn to think, through writing, then you will develop a well-organized, efficient mind – and one that is well-founded and certain.
 This also means that you will be healthier, mentally and physically, as lack of clarity and ignorance means unnecessary stress.
 Unnecessary stress makes your body react more to what could otherwise be treated as trivial affairs.
 This makes for excess energy expenditure, and more rapid aging (along with all the negative health-related consequences of aging).”

-So, work on your writing.
-You will find it to be effort well spent.
+So, your teacher was right.
+Work on your writing.
+You will find it effort well spent.